 Strathisla 40 yo 1970 (59,6%, Malts of Scotland & The Whisky Agency 2011, sherry hogshead, 109 btl.)

 This kind of sherry can only be expected of Strathisla and a handful of other distilleries like GlenDronach.
-Very good but quite expensive as well.
+Very good (especially the nose) but quite expensive as well.
 Around € 300.